bobbimanners/Applecorn/README.md

   languages to work correctly.
 For example in BBC BASIC the following commands work: `OPENIN`, `OPENOUT`, `OPENUP`, `BGET#` `BPUT#` `PTR#=`, `EOF#`, `EXT#`.
+- `OSGBPB` calls with A=1 through 4 are supported.
+These allow reading and writing a range of bytes from a file that is already open.
+The Forth ROM uses this system call for loading and saving screens of code.
 - Many `OSBYTE` and `OSWORD` calls are implemented.
+- The VDU driver is has most of the important functions for working in text modes.
+Since the Apple II can not display colour text, VDU codes related to colour are not implemented.
+The VDU driver is sufficient to run full screen editors such as the ISO Pascal editor and the View word processor.
 - Special BBC Micro functions such as sound, A/D interfaces, programmable function keys and so on are currently not supported.